samir-101/samir-101.github.io/_pages/about.md

 - **Deployment of ML models on edge devices** (e.g., Nvidia Jetson, Raspberry Pi)
 - **Firmware development** for microcontrollers (STM32, ESP32)
 - **Design and development of piezoresistive sensors**

+Alongside, During my sophomore year I founded [PrintOType BD](https://www.facebook.com/printotypebd/), a 3D printing and CAE consultancy startup.
+Using a FDM 3D printer, I have helped university students and research teams prototype and fabricate parts for academic and engineering projects.

 Few of my research projects are experiences are-
 * During my undergraduate studies, I was an active member of [Team Interplanetar](https://buetinterplanetar.com/the-team-2024/), BUET’s university rover team, where I served as **Electrical and Communications Sub-Team Lead**.